cycle/docs/annotated/entity.md

 # Annotated Entities
 Annotated entities extension is capable to index any domain entity in your project.
-To indicate that class must be treated as domain entity make sure to add `@entity` annotation to the docComment.
+To indicate that class must be treated as a domain entity make sure to add `@entity` annotation to the docComment.

 ```php
 /** @entity */